DoraNetwork/tendermint/docs/architecture/adr-020-block-size.md

 ### Positive

 * one way to limit the size of a block
-* more granular control over the size of block parts (header, evidence, ...)
+* less variables to configure

 ### Negative

-* Neccessity to configure additional variables
+* constants that need to be adjusted if the underlying structs got changed

 ### Neutral